EvotecIT/OfficeIMO/README.md

 - If you see bad practice, please open and issue/submit PR.
 - If you know how to do something in OpenXML that could help this project - please open an issue/submit PR
 - If you see something that could work better - please open and issue/submit PR
+- If you see something that I totally made a fool of myself - please open an issue/submit PR
+- If you see something that works not the way I think it works - please open an issue/submit PR

+I hope you get the drift?
+If it's bad - open an issue/fix it!
+I don't know what I'm doing!

 ## Examples